-Mayo Clinic Health Advisory.
-The MayoClinic warning on MSG states, “some people report more severe reactions [than those mentioned in the FDA study].
+The MayoClinic reference document on MSG states, “some people report more severe reactions [to MSG].
 The only way to prevent a reaction is to avoid foods containing MSG.
 When MSG is added to food, the FDA requires that ‘monosodium glutamate’ be listed on the label — or on the menu, in restaurants.”
-The Mayo Clinic warning cites the following list of possible reactions to MSG:
+The Mayo Clinic warning cites the following list of reported reactions to MSG:

 - Headache, sometimes called MSG headache

 - Numbness, tingling or burning in or around the mouth

 - Chest pain

 - Shortness of breath

 A summary of the Mayo Clinic report states: “Of the 439 complaints of adverse reactions to MSG received by the FDA-ARMS … 36 (8.2%) were judged by FDA staff to be severe (e.g., difficulty breathing, changes in heart rate and/or blood pressure, chest pain).”

 The transport of MSG is controlled by the Bioterrorism Act of 2002.
 [PDF source] Because there is so much concern about MSG, the FDA commissioned an extensive study to be conducted by the Federation of American Societies for Experimental Biology (FASEB).

 That study resulted in a report of about 300-pages completed on 31 July 1995 titled “Analysis of Adverse Reactions to Monosodium Glutamate (MSG).”

 That report mysteriously disappeared from public archives.
 [Old Report Location URL] It is no longer available in digital form online.
 Here are some references to the report that independently confirm such a report existed at one time.